tkoolen/VariableHeightInvertedPendulum/README.md

 # VariableHeightInvertedPendulum

-This repository contains code associated with
+This repository contains code associated with the paper "Balance control using center of mass height variation: limitations imposed by unilateral contact".

 ```tex
 @inproceedings{Koolen2016balance,